 The submitted Planting Plan demonstrates that a minimum setback of 5-ft. is provided between the proposed vehicle use areas and interior, front, side, and rear property lines.
-As required, proposed landscaping for these setback areas meets the Type A standard.
+Proposed landscaping for these setback areas meets the Type A standard, with the exception of Type C landscaping and screening along the west boundary of the site.

-Setback adjacent to buildings and structures.
-Except for drive-through lanes, where an off-street parking or vehicular use area is located adjacent to a building or structure, the off-street parking or vehicular use area shall be setback from the exterior wall of the building or structure by a minimum five-foot-wide landscape strip, planted to the Type A standard set forth in SRC chapter 807, or by a minimum five-foot-wide paved pedestrian walkway (see Figure 806-6).
+(4) Setback adjacent to buildings and structures.
+Except for drivethrough lanes, where an off-street parking or vehicular use area is located adjacent to a building or structure, the off-street parking or vehicular use area shall be setback from the exterior wall of the building or structure by a minimum five-foot-wide landscape strip, planted to the Type A standard set forth in SRC chapter 807, or by a minimum five-foot-wide paved pedestrian walkway (see Figure 806-6).
 A landscape strip or paved pedestrian walkway is not required for drive-through lanes located adjacent to a building or structure.